 Pay-per-click (PPC) ads — those small advertisements that appear at the top of Google and Bing searches — are a vital source of traffic and revenue for eCommerce stores.
-According to Wolfgang Digital’s KPI report, paid search advertisements generate 18% of a retail website’s traffic.
-Consumers who come from those ads account for one-fifth of revenue.
+FOr many companies, PPC and Paid Search account for 20% of retail traffic and spending – one fifth (1/5) of revenue comes from PPC.

 That’s a pretty significant amount, and it’s not likely to decline any time soon.
-Online spending is expected to increase by 18% in 2020.
-Google continues to devote more and more space to ads.
+Google continues to devote more and more space to ads over time, and ads are becoming smarter and more advanced than ever.

 Just look at this search for “basketball shoes”.
 Unless you’re Nike, the only way to get your product shown above the fold is through PPC ads.